dg-demers/autodis/README.md

 30.00 Kbps for 5 minutes.
-This is particularly useful for managing dial-up connections that are heavily used for automated file downloading (with wget, for example) and that are made to ISPs that automatically disconnect after a time limit that is too large for the user or after a period of inactivity, but whose terms of service limit daily or monthly connection time. autodis also limits unproductive connection time by disconnecting from poor quality connections of repeatedly low bitrate due to intermittent phone line trouble, slow or failing servers, etc. In addition, autodis provides information to the user about a PPP ISP connection such as the elapsed connection time, the bitrate, and its consistency by printing to the terminal window and by beeping the speaker.
+This is particularly useful for managing dial-up connections that are heavily used for automated file downloading (with wget, for example) and that are made to ISPs that automatically disconnect after a time limit that is too large for the user or that *do not* automatically disconnect after a period of inactivity, but whose terms of service limit daily or monthly connection time. autodis also limits unproductive connection time by disconnecting from poor quality connections of repeatedly low bitrate due to intermittent phone line trouble, slow or failing servers, etc. In addition, autodis provides information to the user about a PPP ISP connection such as the elapsed connection time, the bitrate, and its consistency by printing to the terminal window and by beeping the speaker.

 ###  Command Line Arguments, Modes, and Script-Caused Disconnection  ###
 #####  Command Line Arguments Determine Mode #####